Order of Business (Continued)

 Deputy Willie O'Dea: I seek further clarification on a matter raised by one of the Taoiseach's backbenchers, namely, the consumer and competition Bill.
 It is a very important Bill, as the Taoiseach has often acknowledged, dealing as it does, among other issues, with media monopolies.
 The Taoiseach has indicated on several occasions that it would be dealt with in this session.
 With only five sitting days remaining, what is the position in this regard?

-The Taoiseach: As I outlined to Deputy Pat Deering, the Office of the Parliamentary Counsel raised a series of very detailed questions on the media merger provisions of that Bill on 25 June, which are being consider by the Department of Jobs, Enterprise and Innovation and the Department of Communications, Energy and Natural Resources.
+The Taoiseach: As I outlined to Deputy Pat Deering, the Office of the Parliamentary Counsel raised a series of very detailed questions on the media merger provisions of that Bill on 25 June, which are being considered by the Department of Jobs, Enterprise and Innovation and the Department of Communications, Energy and Natural Resources.

 Deputy Charles Flanagan: I understand the Government has considered the various reports from the Constitutional Convention, which has been operating successfully since January.
 Will there be an opportunity before the summer recess to consider the content of those reports?

 The Taoiseach: As I stated in response to Deputy Michael Healy-Rae, there will be an opportunity next week to debate the first report of the convention.
 Yesterday the Government approved in principle the recommendations of the convention, with an indicative timeline to deal with those recommendations, and possibly others, of the end of 2015.